 That being said, we’d love to make working on Able full-time a reality, and so we intend to make money through the following ways:

 Premium job ads - companies can pay to advertise their job vacancies to the Able community.
 These will appear in the jobs section of Able and be syndicated to people who opt-in for job alerts.
+Tech recruitment through traditional professional networks is extremely noisy and we feel there is an opportunity to filter out that noise and create a cleaner, more high-value job alert experience for tech workers.

 Code challenges - companies can pay to use code challenges to screen candidates for job roles.